Justice for None. Whistleblocked! Whistleblowing lawyer faces lifetime ban

-“Our elected members of parliament, whom we elect to govern and protect us from excessive misuse of powers by bureaucrats and judges, should all hang their heads in shame.
+“Our elected members of parliament, whom we elect to govern and protect us from excessive misuse of powers by bureaucrats and judges, lawyers and public servants, should all hang their heads in shame.
 They are failing us too.”

 This is not just James Johnson’s personal battle for justice, freedom of speech and the right to speak out against corruption in government – a “lawyerocracy” as Mr Johnson famously calls it, “This is a personal and political battle for the 99.99% of us Australians.”